AndrejIT/map_unexplore/README.md

 map_unexplore
 =============

-Minetest map unexplore python script (and map v25 block preparser)
+Scripts for Minetest game map v25 format.

+mt_block_parser.py - Can do partial or full parsing of map block.
+Can reassemble("Compile") block back to binary data.

 remap.py - Decrease minetest map size and saves it as backup(most likely even online).